thomasvincent/nagios-plugins-collection/docs/source/installation.rst

 .. code-block:: bash

+    # Basic installation
     pip install nagios-plugins-collection

+    # With development dependencies
+    pip install "nagios-plugins-collection[dev]"

+    # With security tools
+    pip install "nagios-plugins-collection[security]"

+    # With all extras
+    pip install "nagios-plugins-collection[all]"

 This will install the latest stable version of the package and all its dependencies.